digital-asset/daml/ledger/daml-on-sql/README.rst

 `Ledger API authorization documentation <https://docs.daml.com/app-dev/authentication.html#authentication-claims>`__ using the `JWT <https://jwt.io/>`__ format.

-The following command line options are available to enable authentication:
+The following command line options are available to enable authorization:

 - ``--auth-jwt-rs256-crt=<filename>``.
   DAML-on-SQL will expect all tokens to be signed with RS256 (RSA Signature with SHA-256)